oclipa/javascript-cheat-sheet/README.md

 </code></button>
 <div class="content" style="display: none;" markdown="1">

-A more in-depth discussion of closures is given [here](https://oclipa.github.io/csharp-cheat-sheet/#closures?expand) (in the context of C#, but the general principles apply to Javascript).
+A more in-depth discussion of closures is given [here](https://oclipa.github.io/csharp-cheat-sheet/#closures?expand) (in the context of C#, but the general principles apply to JavaScript).

 In summary, there are two basic use cases:
 1. Storing the state of data to be used in a particular method at a later time.